nexgencodecamp/typespeed/README.md

 ## Features to Implement

 Add a timer and a time limit
 Add a timer bar
 Add a status bar with words/min, accuracy, misses
 Add a player rank
 Add badges
 Add warning and danger areas

-Change one word at a time to multiple or give the user an option

-Add settings screen
+Change one word at a time to multiple or give the user an option Add settings screen
 Add login functionality
 Add a subscription & payment facility
 Add a you lose feature
 Add modes
 High scores
+Add a pause function
+Add a flashing cursor
+Add speech bubbles to training mode

 ## Features Completed